 It wasn’t until 2010 that QR codes were introduced to the general public, and no one could have predicted how effective they would become at improving a consumer’s shopping experience.

-During the pandemic, restaurants resorted to QR codes that linked diners to online menus, allowing touchless ordering as an alternative to hard-copy menus.
+During the pandemic, restaurants resorted to QR codes linking diners to online menus, allowing touchless ordering as an alternative to hard-copy menus.

 According to insiderintelligence.com, the number of U.S. smartphone users scanning a QR code will increase from 83.4 million in 2022 to 99.5 million in 2025.